 Kristine Simone, Treasurer

-Unless otherwise posted, the Gilman Library Board of Trustees meet on the first Tuesday of each month at 4:00 pm, in the Agnes Thompson Meeting Room on the lower level of the Library.
+Unless otherwise posted, the Gilman Library Board of Trustees meets on the first Tuesday of each month at 4:00 pm, in the Agnes Thompson Meeting Room on the lower level of the Library.